henley-regatta/henley-regatta.github.io/_posts/2023-08-08-InitialHomelyHubExperiences.md

 That was on Friday.
 It's now Tuesday.
 No response.
 And the account page still isn't working.
 I'm going to have to phone them, aren't I?....

+**_2023-08-09:_** Yes, telephone support is the way to go IF you've been too clever and used a unique sign-up email.
+If you're using your main email address, knock yourself out and let me know how it works because I'm genuinely interested.

 ## And what about the system, it's working right?